mateusVedoy/mateusVedoy/README.md

 - 👋 Hi, I’m @mateusVedoy
-- 👀 I’m interested in backend development specially using NodeJS, Java and C#.
+- 👀 I’m interested in backend development specially using NodeJS and Java
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently developing in JS and NodeJS and learning Java
 - 💞️ I’m looking to collaborate to anyone who needs help
-- 📫 How to reach me ...
+- 📫 You can reach me by vedoymateus.contato@gmail.com

 <!---
 mateusVedoy/mateusVedoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.